Thank you for reading our post, please rate this article at the end.

 This fish is amphibious and can survive for a long time out of water.
 When the water becomes too warm, the mangrove rivulus leaps out.

 Over time, this one has evolved enough to breathe through its skin while away from water.
-Their skin is one feature that allows them to survive on land for two months longer than most fish can.
+Their skin is one feature that allows them to survive on land for 2 months longer than most fish.

 Mangrove Rivulus can be found in marine waters such as the Caribbean and Atlantic Oceans.